thugoo/api-delta-twin/README.md

 <br>

-# Deploying the data querying services and API
+# Deploying the backend services

 The backend services utilize Docker for deployment